georgringer/crowdin/Documentation/Configuration/Index.rst

     Crowdin Tool after installation.

-whereas the Crowdin Icon in the top toolbar will let you enable/disable in-context localization and switch between translating TYPO3 core or your favorite extensions:
+whereas the Crowdin Icon in the TYPO3 top bar will let you enable/disable in-context localization and switch between translating TYPO3 core or your favorite extensions: